Juniper/contrail-controller/specs/message-table-rewrite.md

 - Create message_timestamp table with TS as PRIMARY key.
 - Keep only 2 columns as clustering columns.
 Cassandra sorts the entries on these columns while writing. column3 and beyond are non-clustering columns.
-- Create SECONDARY keys for the fields - Source, Messagetype, ModuleId.
+- Create SASI keys for the fields - Source, Messagetype, ModuleId.
 - Use "partition" as key2 to avoid hotspot - existing feature for current messagetable.
 - Following non-primary and non-clustering columns are prepended with "T2:" to avoid very wide rows.
   T2 is prefixed with ":" as delimiter.
-  We do indexing on these columns using secondary or SASI index.
+  We do indexing on these columns using SASI index.
   SASI index is specified if prefix search support is required.
 So it is required for all the columns below except Messagetype and ModuleId.
   But cql query doesnt allow mix of SASI and non-SASI indexes hence all the below columns are SASI indexes.
   - Source